 Between 2000 and 2014, the Board of County Commissioners voluntarily reduced the mill levy each year providing property tax relief to Jeffco taxpayers.
 In the past, previous commissioners used the county’s reserves to avoid cuts and to address the rising cost of services.
 However, using our reserves is no longer an option.
 Jeffco’s rainy day fund is at its two-month minimum.

 Also – unlike other counties – Jeffco does not have permission from voters to re-invest dollars over our TABOR cap back into essential county services.
-Voters last November chose not to approve ballot measure 1A, which would have temporarily lifted the county’s TABOR cap.
+In November 2019, voters chose not to approve ballot measure 1A, which would have temporarily lifted the county’s TABOR cap.
 Per TABOR rules, any revenue from property taxes, grants, and other sources that exceed the TABOR limit must be returned to the taxpayers.

-While most other counties have lifted the TABOR cap to invest in transportation, roads, safety and parks, among other things, Jeffco is facing a $100 million backlog in development and transportation needs, and the possibility of closing a second floor of the jail in 2021 – the Sheriff has already closed one floor and is releasing some inmates early.
+While most other counties have lifted the TABOR cap to invest in transportation, roads, safety and parks, among other things, Jeffco is facing a $100 million backlog in development and transportation needs, and the possibility of closing a second floor of the jail in 2021 – the Sheriff closed one floor in 2020 and is releasing some inmates early.

 Looking Ahead to 2021

-We’re looking at operations across all county departments for cost savings, greater efficiencies and reductions to achieve a balanced budget in 2021.
+As before, we are thoroughly looking at operations across all county departments for cost savings, greater efficiencies and reductions to achieve a balanced budget in 2021.
 We will continue to be strong fiscal stewards of taxpayer dollars.
-We will strive to maintain our triple A bond rating and work with our national award-winning budget team to ensure we are transparent and accountable.
+We will strive to maintain our triple A bond rating and work with our national award-winning budgeting and accounting teams to ensure we continue to be transparent and accountable.

 We’re also listening closely to our community.
 We want to know what services and programs matter most to you.
-What are your budget priorities?
+What are your spending priorities?